termon/sceis-placement-handbook/src/content/docs/recruit/student.md

 #### Upload Report

- To upload the report select the `Upload Placement Report` button in the Submissions section.
+ To upload the final placement report select the `Final Report` button in the Submissions section.

 ![img](/recruit/student/6-report-1.png)

 Then upload the report (in pdf format).
 As noted, you should not upload the report until informed by the Placement Tutor.
 Typically report notifications are send out around late April, with report submissions to be made by end of May.
+> These dates may vary between schools/faculties.
+Please check your placement handbook.

 ![img](/recruit/student/6-report-2.png)